USGS-NGGDPP/mdEditor-keywords/harvesters/README.md

 ## Usage

-You can run specific harvesters or all harvesters from the command line.
+You can run specific harvesters or all harvesters from the command line using Yarn.

 ### Running a specific harvester:

-- Example command for running an individual harvester:
-  `command to run individual harvester goes here`
+Each harvester has a specific Yarn command associated with it:

+- GCMD: **yarn gcmd**
+- GNIS: **yarn gnis**
+- NALT: **yarn nalt**
+- ScienceBase: **yarn sciencebase**
+- USGS: **yarn usgs**

+These commands will:

+1. Build the necessary assets.
+2. Execute the harvester.
+3. Generate the output files in `resources/keywords/` and `resources/thesaurus/`.
+4. Update the manifest file to reflect the changes.

 ### Running all harvesters:

-- Example command to run all harvesters at once:
-  `command to run all harvesters goes here`
+To run all harvesters in sequence, you can use the following approach:

+- Build all assets.
+- Run each harvester sequentially.
+- Update the manifest after each harvester completes.

+### Cleaning the Build:

+If you need to clean up your build, you can run the associated clean command.

+### Testing:

+There are also basic tests included that can be run as part of the build process.

 ## Troubleshooting